 Why do professional photos matter for Whidbey Island homes?

-- Photos are the most useful online listing feature according to NAR buyer data, and they are often the first factor in whether a buyer clicks, saves, or schedules a showing.
+- Photos are the most useful online listing feature, according to NAR's buyer data.
+They are often the first factor in whether a buyer clicks, saves your listing, or schedules a showing.

 Should a Whidbey Island listing include drone video or aerial images?

-- In many cases, yes.
+- In most cases, yes.
 Aerial visuals can help show setting, land context, shoreline relationship, and other features that are difficult to understand from ground-level photos alone.

 Why market a Whidbey Island home beyond the MLS?

-- Because NAR’s technology survey shows that social media and other digital channels generate meaningful leads, making broader distribution an important part of a strong listing strategy.
+- Because NAR’s technology survey shows that social media and other digital channels generate meaningful leads -- especially with off-island buyers -- making broader distribution an important part of a strong listing strategy.